 “It is after this that the child, who can now walk and feels confident of his strength, begins to notice the actions of those about him, and tries to do the same things.
 In this period he imitates not because someone has told him to do so, but because of a deep inner need which he feels.”
 Dr. Maria Montessori

-Through scientific observations of young cognitively challenged children, she developed her theory of child development.
+Through scientific observations of young cognitively challenged children, Dr. Maria Montessori, in Italy in the 1870s, developed her theory of child development.
 From this theory and her observations, she crafted educational materials to meet the developmental needs of the children.
 Specifically designed to introduce academic concepts in a concrete form before moving to the abstract concepts of mathematics, language, geography, biology, and zoology.

 Dr. Maria Montessori called these materials “works”.
 She championed the child’s journey to adulthood as the work of the child.
 She said, “The child can develop fully by means of experience in his environment.
 We call such experiences ‘work’”.
 She continues, “His objective in working is the work itself, and when he has repeated an exercise and brought his own activities to an end, this end is independent of external factors.”
 The experiences that children are exposed to during their time in Toddler Community support them in their process of constructing their intellect and personality.